martinville/solarsynk/DOCS.md

 ![](https://github.com/martinville/solarsynk/blob/main/longlivetoken.png)

 ### Add this respository to your Home Assistant add-on store
 From the "Settings" menu item in Home Asstant's UI go to "Add-ons".
-In the bottom right-jand corner click "ADD-ON STORE".
+In the bottom right-hand corner click "ADD-ON STORE".
 The in the right-hand top corner click the three dots and select "Repositories".
 Paste the following repository link and click add then close https://github.com/martinville/solarsynk

 ![](https://github.com/martinville/solarsynk/blob/main/addrepo.png)